imperionite/fm-service/README.md

 - This diagram shows the deployment environment components and how they interact.
 It shows the microservice components, data stores, and client interaction points.
 - The Seeder runs once on startup to populate MongoDB with initial data.
 - Redis cache improves performance by storing frequently requested service data.

+## CI/CD Pipeline

+This document outlines the Continuous Integration (CI) and Continuous Deployment (CD) pipeline implemented for the Node.js/Express application using GitHub Actions.
+The pipeline automates the process of testing code changes and deploying the application to Render upon successful validation.

+Overview
+The pipeline is triggered by pushes to the main branch and by pull requests targeting main.
+It consists of two main jobs:

+Test Job: Sets up a Node.js environment, installs dependencies, and executes the unit test suite.

+Deploy Job: Runs only if the Test Job passes successfully and the push is to the main branch.
+It triggers a new deployment of the application on Render.

+Key Components & Technologies
+GitHub Actions: The automation platform used to define and execute the CI/CD workflow.

+Node.js 22.12: The specified Node.js version for the build environment.

+Yarn: The package manager used for installing dependencies.

+mocha & chai: The testing framework and assertion library used for writing unit tests.

+supertest: Used for testing HTTP endpoints by making requests to the Express application.

+sinon: Used for mocking and stubbing external dependencies (like the serviceService and the Redis client) to ensure tests run in isolation.

+In-Memory MongoDB (mongodb-memory-server): The utils/db.js module is configured to dynamically start an in-memory MongoDB instance for tests, eliminating the need for a real MongoDB server.

+In-Memory Redis Mock (Custom): The utils/cache.js module is configured to use a custom, in-memory mock for the node-redis client when in test mode.
+This prevents actual network connections to Redis.

+Environment Variable (NODE_ENV): The NODE_ENV environment variable is set to “test” in the GitHub Actions workflow to activate conditional logic in app.js, utils/db.js, and utils/cache.js for test-specific configurations.

+Render Deploy Hook: Used by GitHub Actions to trigger deployments.

+RENDER_DEPLOY_HOOK_URL_NODE (GitHub Secret): The unique deploy hook URL for the specific Render Node.js service, stored securely as a GitHub secret.
+This URL contains the necessary authentication token.

+curl: A command-line tool used in the GitHub Actions workflow to make the HTTP POST request to Render’s deploy hook URL.

+Workflow (.github/workflows/node-ci.yml)
+The node-ci.yml file defines the complete CI/CD pipeline:

+test Job:

+Checkout code: Clones the repository.

+Set up Node.js: Configures the Node.js environment and caches Yarn dependencies.

+Install dependencies: Installs project dependencies from package.json using yarn install --frozen-lockfile.

+Run unit tests: Executes yarn test.

+deploy Job:

+Dependencies: This job needs: test, meaning it will only start if the test job completes successfully.

+Conditional Execution: It runs only if the test job was successful (if: success()) AND the push was to the main branch (github.ref == ‘refs/heads/main’).
+This prevents deployments from pull requests or other branches.

+Checkout code: Clones the repository again (for the deploy job’s context).

+Trigger Render Deployment:

+Uses curl to send a POST request directly to the RENDER_DEPLOY_HOOK_URL_NODE.

+The deploy hook URL handles authentication, so no separate Authorization header is required.